mrxrsd/gojacego/README.md

-# Gojacego
+# goJACEgo
-Gojacego is a high performance calculation engine for Go and it is a port of Jace.NET.
+goJACEgo is a high performance calculation engine for Go and it is a port of Jace.NET.

 'Jace' stands for "Just Another Calculation Engine".

 ### What does it do?
-Gojacego can interprete and execute strings containing mathematical formulas.
+goJACEgo can interprete and execute strings containing mathematical formulas.
 These formulas can rely on variables.
 If variables are used, values can be provided for these variables at execution time of the mathematical formula.

 ## Architecture
-Gojacego follows a design similar to most of the modern compilers.
+goJACEgo follows a design similar to most of the modern compilers.
 Interpretation and execution is done in a number of phases:

 ### Tokenizing
 During the tokenizing phase, the string is converted into the different kind of tokens: variables, operators and constants.